How to book Greek ferry tickets – Travel tips & info

 Where else can you buy tickets for the Greek ferries?

 For the most spontaneous or old-fashioned travelers among us, there’s, of course, an “analog” way to buy tickets for the Greek ferries.
 Hundreds of tour operators have their offices spread throughout Athens, and you can buy Greek ferry tickets from them.
-Moreover, the port of Piraeus is full of kiosks and offices, and you can buy your ferry ticket straight before departure (depending on availability).

 What are the best ferries in Greece?